thomazot/ecommerce-mfes/README.md

 - Follow the folder structure and centralized exports.
 - Use realistic mocks and examples in tests.
 - Document props and usage examples when needed.

+## 🧩 Core Module: Global Configuration

+The `core` module (`apps/core`) centralizes all global configuration files and base settings for the monorepo.
+This ensures consistency and DRY principles across all micro frontends and shared code.
+All apps extend or import these configs.

+**What you find in `apps/core`:**

+- `tailwind/` — Base Tailwind config (`tailwind.config.ts`), global styles (`globals.css`), and PostCSS config.
+All apps extend from here.
+- `eslint/` — Base ESLint config (`index.js`).
+All apps extend this for linting rules and ignores.
+- `jest/` — Base Jest config (`base.config.cjs`).
+Used for consistent test setup and coverage.
+- `tsconfig/` — Base TypeScript config (`base.json`).
+All apps extend this for type safety and path aliases.
+- `package.json` — Declares peer dependencies for config packages (Tailwind, PostCSS, etc).

+**How to use:**
+- Each app imports or extends the configs from `core` in its own config files (e.g., `tsconfig.json`, `eslint.config.js`, `tailwind.config.ts`, `jest.config.cjs`).
+- To update global rules or styles, change them in `core` and re-build/restart the apps.

+**Benefits:**
+- Single source of truth for all global settings
+- Consistent linting, typing, and styling across the monorepo
+- Easier upgrades and maintenance